hbctraining/Intro-to-rnaseq-hpc-O2/lessons/08_salmon.md

 Let's start our script with a **shebang line followed by SBATCH directives which describe the resources we are requesting from O2**.
 We will ask for 6 cores and take advantage of Salmon's multi-threading capabilities.
 Note that we also removed the `--reservation` from our SBATCH options.

+Next we will do the following:

-Next we can **create a for loop to iterate over all FASTQ samples**.
-Inside the loop we will create a variable that stores the prefix we will use for naming output files, then we run Salmon.
-Note, that we are **adding a couple of new parameters**.
+1. **Create a for loop to iterate over all FASTQ samples**.
+2. Inside the loop we will create a variable that stores the prefix we will use for naming output files.
+3. Then we run Salmon.

+> **NOTE:** We have **added a couple of new parameters**.
 First, since we are **multithreading** with 6 cores we will use `-p 6`.
 Another new parameter we have added is called `--numBootstraps`.
 Salmon has the ability to optionally compute bootstrapped abundance estimates. **Bootstraps are required for estimation of technical variance**.
 We will discuss this in more detail when we talk about transcript-level differential exporession analysis.

 The final script is shown below: